daslerpc/daslerpc.github.io/_pages/sale.md

 title: Zu verkaufen
 layout: category
 taxonomy: Dog
-permalink: /sale/
+permalink: /categories/Dog
 collection: sale
 classes: wide
 ---

-Below is some dog stuff we are selling.
+Below is some dog stuff we are selling, by cat.

 <hr>